Graham Mertz: Professional career

 Mertz was drafted by the Houston Texans in the sixth round, with the 197th overall pick in the 2025 NFL draft.

-Mertz made the roster, starting the 2025 season as QB3 behind C.J.
-Stroud & Davis Mills.
+Mertz made the Texans roster as a rookie, starting the 2025 season as the third-string quarterback behind C. J. Stroud and Davis Mills.

+After suffering a torn ACL during the 2026 preseason, Mertz was placed on season-ending injured reserve on August 15.